Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization

 where \(\beta\) is the inverse temperature and

 Sequence log-likelihoods use natural logs and decompose autoregressively as

-where the sum starts at the branching index $y^\pm$.
-This objective increases the likelihood of the ${R}$-selected high-quality trajectory $s^+$ while decreasing that of $s^-$; the reference term \(\Delta_{\text{ref}}\) stabilizes the relative preference signal.
+where the sum starts at the branching token $y^\pm$.
+This objective increases the likelihood of the high-quality trajectory $\mathbf{s}^+$ while decreasing that of $\mathbf{s}^-$, which are selected by the previously defined reward model $R$; the reference term \(\Delta_{\text{ref}}\) stabilizes the relative preference signal.
 We use Algorithm~\ref{alg:cgpo} to demonstrate the entire pipeline of CGPO.